brettshollenberger/Angular-Simple-Form/README.md

 #### Uniqueness:

 Verifies that a field's value is unique.
-This validator requires the model to implement an `all` method that retrieves all objects from the database to check against:
+This validator requires the model to implement an `all` method that retrieves all objects from the database to check against.
+In general, fields that must be unique should be indexed for performance:

   ```
   parentScope.user = {